contao/docs/docs/manual/system/debug-mode.en.md

 or _developer environment_) can be helpful for a variety of things.
 When enabled, the following things are in effect:

+* Stack traces of errors will be shown.
 * The page cache is disabled.
 * The Symfony Profiler and its toolbar is enabled.
 * CSS and JavaScript assets will not be combined.